Fred Darling Stakes: History

 The event was established in 1949, and it was initially called the Lambourn Stakes.
 It was named after Lambourn, a nearby village associated with racehorse training.

 For a period the race was contested over 7 furlongs and 60 yards.
 It continued with its original name until 1954, and was given its present title in 1955.
 It was renamed in memory of Fred Darling, a successful local trainer who died two years earlier.

 The Dubai Duty Free company started to sponsor the Fred Darling Stakes in 1996.
 From this point the race was also known as the Dubai Duty Free Stakes.
 It used to be run on a left-handed course, but it was switched to a straight 7 furlongs in 1999.

 The race can serve as a trial for various fillies' Classics in Europe.
-The last participant to win the 1,000 Guineas was Lahan, the fourth-placed horse in 2000.
+The last participant to win the 1,000 Guineas was Elmalka, the third-placed horse in 2024.